Invariance in Policy Optimisation and Partial Identifiability in Reward Learning: Invariances of Reward-Related Objects

+For reward learning, observing $\Return_\xi$ would correspond to the case where the reward learning algorithm observes a trajectory or episode, together with the exact numerical value of the reward for that trajectory or episode.

+A popular data source for reward learning is pairwise comparisons between trajectories, where a human is repeatedly shown two example behaviours, and asked to rank which of them is better \citep{akrour2012, christiano2017}.
+It is common to model the comparisons as being based on the trajectory return, but with accompanying \emph{decision noise}, to account for the fact that the human labeller will sometimes make mistakes.
+One option is to model this noise as following a \emph{Boltzmann distribution}, which says that the labeller is more likely to make a mistake if the trajectories have a similar value.
+Formally, given an MDP and an inverse temperature $\beta > 0$, let $\cmpSoftFrag$ be a distribution over each pair of \emph{possible} trajectory fragments, $\zeta_1, \zeta_2$, such that

+and let $\cmpSoftTraj$ be the analogous distributions for possible, initial \emph{trajectories}.
+Intuitively, the data source $\cmpSoftFrag$ corresponds to the case where a noisy expert ranks all trajectory fragments, and where the more valuable $\zeta_1$ is relative to $\zeta_2$, the more likely the expert is to select $\zeta_1$ over $\zeta_2$.

-\begin{restatable}{theorem}{thmSoftComparisonsFrag} Given an MDP and an inverse temperature $\beta$, the distribution of comparisons of possible trajectory fragments, $\cmpSoftFrag$, determines $\reward$ up to a mask of \emph{impossible} transitions. \end{restatable} \begin{restatable}{theorem}{thmSoftComparisonsTraj} Given an MDP and an inverse temperature $\beta$, the distribution of comparisons of possible and initial trajectories, $\cmpSoftTraj$, determines $\reward$ up to $k$-initial potential shaping and a mask of \emph{unreachable} transitions. \end{restatable}
+\begin{restatable}{theorem}{thmSoftComparisonsFrag} Given an MDP, the distribution of comparisons of possible trajectory fragments, $\cmpSoftFrag$, determines $\reward$ up to a mask of \emph{impossible} transitions. \end{restatable} \begin{restatable}{theorem}{thmSoftComparisonsTraj} Given an MDP, the distribution of comparisons of possible and initial trajectories, $\cmpSoftTraj$, determines $\reward$ up to $k$-initial potential shaping and a mask of \emph{unreachable} transitions. \end{restatable}

-The limited invariance of Boltzmann comparisons of fragments arises from the very flexible comparisons permitted, including, for example, comparisons between individual transitions and empty trajectories.
-Additional invariances will arise from additional restrictions, such as permitting comparisons only between fragments of a fixed length.
-Moreover, it is worth reiterating that these invariances rely heavily on the precise structure of the decision noise revealing cardinal information in the infinite-data limit.
+Note that the limited invariances of $\cmpSoftFrag$ arises from the very flexible comparisons permitted, including, for example, comparisons between individual transitions and empty trajectories.
+It is also worth noting that these invariances rely very heavily on the precise structure of the decision noise, and our assumption of infinite data.
+First of all, in the infinite-data limit, each pair of trajectories is sampled multiple times, which means that we obtain the exact value of $\Probability(\zeta_1 \cmpSoftFrag \zeta_2)$ for each $\zeta_1$ and $\zeta_2$.
+Moreover, since $\Probability(\zeta_1 \cmpSoftFrag \zeta_2)$ depends on the relative difference between the values of $\zeta_1$ and $\zeta_2$, it reveals cardinal information about the reward.
+This is a property of Boltzmann noise that will not hold for many other kinds of decision noise.

-It is also possible to model comparisons as noiseless comparisons based on the return.
-The infinite data limit then corresponds to the order induced by the return function.
+It is also possible to model trajectory comparisons as noiseless comparisons based on the return of these trajectories.
+The infinite-data limit then corresponds to the order induced by the return function.
 Formally, define the \emph{noiseless order of possible trajectory fragments} as a relation, $\cmpStarFrag$, on possible trajectory fragments: